 On April 1, 2010, a Corporation owned by David Thomson, Compañía Minera Auromin Ltda, entered into a services contract with the Corporation for a period of two years, which can be renewed for an additional two year period at the end of each year.
 Under the term of the contract, Compañía Minera Auromin Ltda is to be paid \$300,000 per year.
 The services to be provided by Compañía Minera Auromin Ltda include: seeking new mining projects; performing geological studies and design drill programs for the Corporation on exploration projects; conducting preliminary design of the mining plan for designated project and providing other services related to the explorations and development of mining projects.
-As of September 30, 2011 accounts payable and accrued liabilities include \$75,000 related to such contract.
+As of September 30, 2012 accounts payable and accrued liabilities included \$225,000 (\$75,000 in 2011) related to such contract.

 On April 1, 2010 a company owned by Mario Hernández, Compañía Minera Chañar Blanco S.A., entered into a services contract with the Corporation for a period of two years, which can be renewed for an additional two year period at the end of each year.
 Under the term of the contract Compañía Minera Chañar Blanco S.A. is to be paid \$110,000 per year.
 The services to be provided by Minera Chañar Blanco S.A. include: maintaining title and ownership of mining properties acquired by the Corporation; acquiring water rights or request concessions of water rights on the properties acquired by the Corporation; and negotiations the acquisition of new mining properties for the Corporation.
-As of September 30, 2011 accounts payable and accrued liabilities included \$27,500 related to such contract.
+As of September 30, 2012 accounts payable and accrued liabilities included \$82,500 (\$27,500 in 2011) related to such contract.

-The Corporation made payments and issued of securities to certain directors and officer.
-For the twelve month ended September 30, 2011 the expense related to this was 60,428 (24,706 - 2010).
+The Corporation made payments and issued securities to certain directors and officer.
+For the twelve months ended September 30, 2012 the expense related to this was \$111,797 (\$60,428 - 2011; \$24,706 - 2010).

 On April 1, 2010, the CEO entered into a salary contract for a period of two years, which can be renewed for an additional two year period at the end of each year.
 Under the terms of the contract, the CEO is to be paid \$110,000 per year.
-Additionally, during the term of the agreement, the Corporation will provide him with a diesel truck or its equivalent with all expenses paid.
-As of September 30, 2011 the Corporation paid \$44,785 for the truck and \$11,721 for expenses.
+Additionally, during the term of the agreement, the Corporation will provide him with a diesel truck or its equivalent with expenses paid.
+As of September 30, 2012 the Corporation paid \$13,930 for truck expenses (\$11,271 in 2011).

 On June 21, 2011, the board approved a resolution that non-executive directors be paid \$1,000 per meeting attended.
-As at September 30, 2011 amounts due to the directors for these director fees were \$11,000.
+As at September 30, 2012 amounts due to the directors for these director fees were \$33,000.